DinmukhammedTau/Online_Booking/README.md

 - **Error Handling**: Clear JSON error responses for invalid inputs or failures.
 - **Scalable Design**: Easily extendable for additional features like payments and notifications.

-## Future Goals
-- Authentication and authorization.
-- Enhanced booking features, including time slots and categories.
-- Notifications for reminders and updates.

-This project is ideal for industries like healthcare, travel, or personal services and serves as a foundation for building a scalable booking platform.